 Commenting on this year’s Hub, Stuart MacRae said: “This year the RSNO Composers' Hub will enable participants to form closer working relationships with individual players through technology, building towards the final orchestral workshop.
 I'm thrilled to be working with this group of exceptional composers and look forward to seeing them rise to the challenges of working closely with a world-class orchestra.”

 RSNO Director of Artistic Planning and Engagement Bill Chandler said: “Our 2020:21 Composers’ Hub has been as popular as ever with significant efforts being made to adapt the programme to utilise digital technology for safe working.
 The participants will have the chance to build closer bonds to with RSNO musicians and regularly workshop their ideas and compositions with them.

 “This year we welcome a sixth composer to the Composers’ Hub thanks to our partnership with the Adam Mickiewicz Institute this Season.
 2020 has been challenging, but adversity can breed great creativity, so I am really looking forward to hearing what this brilliant group of emerging composers create with us in the Hub and sharing it with you all.”

-The RSNO is grateful to The RVW Trust, The Leche Trust, The Garrick Charitable Trust and The Idlewild Trust for their support of UK-based participants in the 2020:21 Composers' Hub.
+The RSNO is grateful to The RVW Trust, The Leche Trust, The Garrick Charitable Trust, The Idlewild Trust, and the Michael Tippett Musical Foundation for their support of UK-based participants in the 2020:21 Composers' Hub.